View Mary Dougherty's Obituary on leadertimes.com and share memories

 She is preceded in death by her parents; and sisters, Nola J. Walbert and Jon A. Rumbarger.

 Relatives and friends may visit from 3-7 p.m. on Friday, Jan.
 24, 2020, at the Bauer Funeral Home, 515 N. McKean St., Kittanning.
 Additional visitation will be held from 9 a.m. until the time of funeral services at 10 a.m. on Saturday, Jan.
 25, 2020, at the funeral home with the Rev. Deb Kociban officiating.
 Interment will be in the Lawn Haven Burial Estates, Worthington.
-In lieu of flowers, the family request donations be made in Mary Ann's honor to Alzheimer's Research Foundation, https://www.alzinfo.org/ donate/donation_ form/.
+In lieu of flowers, the family request donations be made in Mary Ann's honor to Alzheimer's Research Foundation - alzinfo.org/donate/ donation_ form/.
 Arrangements are being handled by Bauer Funeral Home, Inc. To send a condolence to Mary Ann's family, visit www.bauerfuneral.com.